 This play tells the story of a group of residents, who along with help from the Care Quality Commission, turn their residential house into the home they were promised!

 I Want It All

 You've been in full-time education your whole life, but now you're ready to leave all of that behind and move into the world of adult services.
-But there's so many choices!
+But there are so many choices!
 How can you make sure you get the best service for you?

 'I Want It All' provides a glimpse of what it's like to transition from school to adult services, and shows you the different ways you can find projects that you want to do.

-Our actors regularly work with local NHS trusts to deliver simulated patient training for medical students.
+Our actors regularly work with local universities and NHS trusts to deliver simulated patient training for medical students.